saasbook/ruql/README.md

 Installation
 ============

 `gem install ruql` to install this from RubyGems.
-It works with Ruby
+It works with Ruby 1.9 or later.
->=1.9.2

 You'll also need to install one or more formatters to produce quiz output.